 - (a) Uniform and equipment shall be maintained in a serviceable condition and shall be ready at all times for immediate use.
-Uniforms shall be neat, clean and appear professionally pressed. - (b) All peace officers of this department shall possess and maintain at all times, a serviceable uniform and the necessary equipment to perform uniformed field duty. - (c) Personnel shall wear only the uniform specified for their rank and assignment. - (d) The uniform is to be worn in compliance with the specifications set forth in the Department's uniform specifications and procedures which are maintained separately from this policy. - (e) All supervisors will perform periodic inspections of their personnel to ensure conformance to these regulations.
+Uniforms shall be neat, clean and appear professionally pressed. - (b) All peace officers of this department shall possess and maintain at all times, a serviceable neat and clean uniform and the necessary equipment to perform uniformed field duty. - (c) Personnel shall wear only the uniform specified for their rank and assignment. - (d) The uniform is to be worn in compliance with the specifications set forth in the Department's uniform specifications and procedures which are maintained separately from this policy. - (e) All supervisors will perform periodic inspections of their personnel to ensure conformance to these regulations. - (f) Civilian attire shall not be worn in combination with any distinguishable part of the uniform.